Abdulla Yameen: Presidency (2013–2018)

-The city of Hulhumalé was also being developed under the supervision of Yameen.
+Hulhumalé was also being developed under the supervision of Yameen.
 The new land required for Phase II of Hulhumalé was reclaimed at the beginning of 2014 and ever since, speedy development has followed through such as construction of roads and other necessary infrastructure.
 Yameen has also initiated a grand housing project called 'Hiyaa' to provide sheltering for an estimated 100,000 people.
 The project under the second phase of Hulhumalé's development will see the construction of 10,080 housing units including flats.

 Yameen had further pledged to improve healthcare facilities to include better treatment of cancer patients and those with heart ailments – in addition to committing towards improving investigative, and other technical capabilities.
 Furthermore, the new 25-storey high-rise hospital, Dharumavantha Hospital, considered as the biggest investment for the Maldivian Health sector under Yameen's administration, will be a technologically innovative inclusion to the Maldives health sector and promises to deliver enhanced services and would utilize new and improved state-of-the-art equipment.
 The building is designed to 'shield' radiation while a life support system will be installed to the premises.
 Furthermore, six floors of the building is designated to national diagnostic center.
 The building will also have a fully equipped and enclosed section to store volatile chemicals.
 Other facilities planned to be included in the building include a gym, hydro-therapy center, rehabilitation suite along with a child care center and a swimming pool.
 A new medical college which meets the international standards is also being established for the first time ever under the supervision of Yameen to further revolutionize the health sector in Maldives.
 Two floors of the new state-of-the-art hospital is designated to the medical college to facilitate the best amenities for the students practicing their MBBS in the medical college in Maldives.

 In Addu, a new tertiary hospital is being completed to ensure access to top level healthcare apart from only being available in just the capital city of Malé.
 To increase the country's revenue and decrease the dependency on just tourism, Yameen also envisions that these projects will sprout a new and additional source of revenue for the economy of Maldives-medical tourism.